How much yarn do you need for a pair of socks

 So how much yarn do you need for a pair of basic mid-calf stockinette socks

 Because a yarn ball usually weighs 50,100,150 or 200g, on the table below I have listed what amount of yarn is usually enough for a pair of basic mid-calf stockinette adult socks rounded to the nearest 50g.
 For instance, if I make a pair of socks for myself (shoe size EU 38 / US 7) I use 60-70g of fingering weight yarn so I have to buy two 50g skeins or one 100g skein but I’ll end up having some leftovers.
 On the other hand, if I make socks for my husband I use almost all the 100g and have no leftover yarn.

 If you are unsure whether you have enough yarn or not I recommend that you knit your socks from toe-up because it’s easier to adjust the length of the leg than the foot.
+You can use for instance my free no swatch, any stitch count, any yarn sock pattern.
 Of course, you can also work your sock cuff down and buy an extra skein.

 If you are making a large men’s sock select the amount of yarn from the higher end and vice versa.

 The amount of yarn you need for basic mid-calf stockinette socks:

 |Yarn weight (from thinnest to thickest)||Child’s sock||Women’s socks||Men’s socks|

 |Fingering (super fine)||50 – 100 g||100 g||100 – 150 g|